TransformerLensOrg/TransformerLens/README.md

 If you're new to transformers, check out my [what is a transformer tutorial](https://neelnanda.io/transformer-tutorial) and [tutorial on coding GPT-2 from scratch](https://neelnanda.io/transformer-tutorial-2) (with [an accompanying template](https://neelnanda.io/transformer-template) to write one yourself!

+To see user contributed examples of the library being used, check out the [examples](examples.md) page.

 ## Advice for Reading the Code

 One significant design decision made was to have a single transformer implementation that could support a range of subtly different GPT-style models.
 This has the upside of interpretability code just working for arbitrary models when you change the model name in `HookedTransformer.from_pretrained`!
 But it has the significant downside that the code implementing the model (in `HookedTransformer.py` and `components.py`) can be difficult to read.
 I recommend starting with my [Clean Transformer Demo](https://neelnanda.io/transformer-solution), which is a clean, minimal implementation of GPT-2 with the same internal architecture and activation names as HookedTransformer, but is significantly clearer and better documented.